dezugin/comeToBraziw_udacityCapstoneProject/README.md

 * iata_code: the provided airport codes from this [github](https://datahub.io/core/airport-codes#data)

 #### Step 5: Complete Project Write Up
-* Spark, s3, pandas, boto were chosen in order to create an ETL pipeline from any given sas file on s3, process it and generate a real time study on brazilians in american airports for business reasons, one might want to set up electronics and other high tax goods stores in areas where there are lots of brazilians in airports and such a real time pipeline could constantly keep prospective businessmen informed.
+* Spark, s3, pandas, boto, redshift were chosen in order to create an ETL pipeline from any given sas file on s3, process it and generate a real time study on brazilians in american airports for business reasons, one might want to set up electronics and other high tax goods stores in areas where there are lots of brazilians in airports and such a real time pipeline could constantly keep prospective businessmen informed.
+Spark was chosen because it provides a faster and more general data processing platform.
+Spark lets you run programs up to 100x faster in memory, or 10x faster on disk, than other Hadoop.
+It provides an interface for cluster programming with parallelism and fault tolerance as well, so it is a good choice if we scale up the project.
+Amazon s3 was chosen for similar reasons, it is a cheap, reliable way to scale up the amount of data used.
+Pandas is a very fast data processing library, with its vectorizing capabilities.
+Boto was chosen because it lets you write scripts that manage complex setups in AWS, and redshift was utilized  because of its ability to handle huge volumes of data — capable of processing structured and unstructured data in the range of exabytes (1018 bytes).
 * Considering the sas data was divided on a monthly basis, once a month updating the file should be optimal.
-* The pipeline wouldn'
+* The pipeline wouldn't run into issues if:
  * The data was increased by 100x.
  * The data populates a dashboard that must be updated on a daily basis by 7am every day.
  * The database needed to be accessed by 100+ people.

+#### Rereferences:
+code for uploading to s3 through python inspired in code from: https://boto3.amazonaws.com/v1/documentation/api/latest/guide/s3-uploading-files.html